 Participant responses to the statements ‘I like that people use Spanish’ and ‘I like that people use Catalan’ showed interesting differences.
 Analysis of the first statement revealed no statistically significant differences in responses with regard to political orientation.
-All participants, independent of political orientation, showed favorable responses to this statement (mean = 77.36) indicating that these particular attitudes are not connected to political orientation in these data.
+All participants, independent of political orientation, showed favorable responses to this statement (mean = 77.36) indicating that this particular attitude is not connected to political orientation in these data.
 However, when presented with the statement ‘I like that people use Catalan’, those who identified as progressive (far left, left, and center-left) showed a greater level of agreement with it.
 Conversely, those who identified as conservative (center, center-right, and right), showed significantly lower levels of agreement with it, as shown in Table 2.
+In this regression table, and for all the statements that follow, far-left is the reference level.